Urine Flow Test

 What happens during a urine flow test?

-A urine flow test may be done on an outpatient basis or as part of your stay in the
+A urine flow test may be done on an outpatient basis.
+This means you will go home

-hospital.
-Procedures may vary depending on your condition and your healthcare provider's
+depending on your condition and your healthcare provider's practices.

 Generally, a urine flow test follows this process: